Menstrual Phase Nutrition

 Menstrual Phase Nutrition : How to Rest, Restore, and Support Hormonal Reset

 The menstrual phase is often misunderstood as a time of weakness or limitation.
-In reality, it is a powerful phase of hormonal reset, release, and renewal.
-The body is completing one cycle and preparing for the next, and during this time, its nutritional and endocrine needs are very specific.
+However, in reality, it is a powerful phase of hormonal reset, release, and renewal.
+Therefore, menstrual phase nutrition becomes essential during this time.

 Understanding the Menstrual Phase

-This phase involves: • Blood and iron loss
+• Blood and iron loss

 • Increased inflammation